lazarljubenovic/neewt/README.md

 ## API

 ### `tween(duration, easing, { onStart, onUpdate, onEnd })`
+### `tween(delay, duration, easing, { onStart, onUpdate, onEnd })`

-Creates a tween and immediately schedules it to run.
+Creates a tween and immediately schedules it to run, unless delay is specified.
 Unless the duration is 0, the animation will kick off in the next animation frame (ie. asynchronously).
 All tweens you create are executed under the same `requestAnimationFrame` call, so there's usually no need for optimizing for less tweens, except in extreme cases.

 It returns a `Tween` which can be optionally stored somewhere and passed to `finishTween`.

+#### `delay: number`

+If not specified, `0` is assumed.
+Until this many milliseconds has passed since the tween was created, it won't run.
+This affects when `onStart` is run.

 #### `duration: number`